Ottoman Imperial Harem: Western perceptions of the harem

+Western women travelers in the Ottoman Empire

 There were quite a few women who traveled to the Ottoman Empire and published their opinions on the harem.
 Lady Mary Montagu, an early eighteenth century English aristocrat and writer, was one such woman.
-Her husband served as the British Ambassador to Turkey, allowing her to spend time in the Ottoman Empire and write extensively about her experiences there.
+Her husband served as the British ambassador to Turkey, allowing her to spend time in the Ottoman Empire and write extensively about her experiences there.
 In her writings, she explained that the Ottoman women did not lack in their privileges due to their control over property, autonomy in the harem, and sexual liberty through the wearing of veils.
 Montagu admired Ottoman slave institutions and actively defended them, which was uncommon among British authors at that time.
 Montagu believed that conditions were worse for women in Europe than they were for women in the harem.
 In championing the way in which Ottoman women were treated, it appears Montagu may have been trying to bolster the feminist agenda in England.
 Like other female writers, Lady Mary also focused on the appearance of the women and their homes as markers of social status: ornate decoration, detailed dresses, and an abundance of jewels reflected higher social status.
 Lady Mary compares the beauty and manners of Fatima, a Turkish woman, to that of European women.
-Fatima would be considered beautiful “either in England or Germany” and could be “suddenly transported upon the most polite throne of Europe nobody would think her other than born and bred to be a queen, though educated in a country we call barbarous.”
+Fatima would be considered beautiful "either in England or Germany" and could be "suddenly transported upon the most polite throne of Europe nobody would think her other than born and bred to be a queen, though educated in a country we call barbarous."